UMDBPP/BMP180/README.md

-BMP180
+BMP180 for UMD BPP
 ======
-Forked from Sparkfun.
+Forked from LowPowerLab.
-Arduino library for BMP180 Bosch barometric pressure/temperature sensors.
+Simplified Arduino library for BMP180 Bosch barometric pressure/temperature sensors, written for University of Maryland Balloon Payload Project.

 Install as usual in your Arduino/libraries folder, restart IDE.